-- Blogs – contribute to the BCI blog, and share your insights with a global audience.
+- Articles/News – contribute to the BCI content, and share your insights with a global audience.
 For our hints and tips, click here.

 - Research papers – we publish industry-leading research for business continuity and resilience professionals.
 If you have a research or analysis piece you want to write, let us know.

 To help you, we have devised some hints and tips for blog writing:

 Join our dynamic chapter community groups and networks of like–minded professionals.
 These groups, organized and run by members in local areas, provide a unique opportunity to connect with fellow BCI Members in your region and stay informed on the latest developments in business continuity and resilience.
 By participating in these regular community meetings, you will have the opportunity to share ideas, discuss challenges, and gain valuable insights from your peers.
 Not only will you expand your professional network, but you will also have the chance to stay current on industry trends and best practices.